 The rudder is a suspended, balanced hydrofoil midship rudder.
-It is operated by hand from the steering wheels at the steering posts in the cockpit.
-Transmission of power is realised by means of rope pulls and fairleads to the rudder quadrant.
+It is operated by hand from the steering wheel at the steering post in the cockpit.
+Transmission of power is realised by means of bowden control to the rudder quadrant.
 With the autopilot (option) there is a electric motor installed.